SelfPrivacy/selfprivacy/README.md

 * [Bitwarden](https://selfprivacy.org/docs/services/bitwarden/)
 * [Mumble](https://forum.selfprivacy.org/t/mumble-murmur/88)

-If a service you need is not listed, you can add it yourself using [SelfPrivacy modules](https://selfprivacy.org/docs/theory/selfprivacy_modules/).
+If the service you need is not listed, [suggest adding it on the forum](https://forum.selfprivacy.org/c/feature-requests/service-suggestions/7) or add it yourself using [SelfPrivacy modules](https://selfprivacy.org/docs/theory/selfprivacy_modules/).

 ## Building